-Two versions of the Lower Nags Head pictured in 1927, shortly after the pub was rebuilt.
-To the left is the original eighteenth-century building.
-On the right the grander, rebuilt version which still stands and is used as a bank branch.
+Two versions of the Lower Nags Head pictured in 1927.
+At the top is the original eighteenth-century building.
+Below the grander, version, rebuilt in that year.
+That building still stands and is currently used as a bank .

 The Lower Nags Head stood Deansgate, close to the junction with Higher Bridge Street and Mealhouse Lane and a few doors along from where Marks and Spencer’s now stands.

 The area around the pub once belonged to the Brownlow family who built Hall-I’th-Wood in the sixteenth century.
 Gardens and orchards extended over what is now Market Street and Victoria Square.

 The original Lower Nags Head building dated back to the eighteenth-century.
 It was originally known simply as the Nag’s Head and appears on the Great Bolton licensing records of 1778.
 It pre-dated as a pub its similarly-named neighbour the Higher Nags Head by over 40 years.

 By the 1840s the pub was being styled ‘the Old Nags Head’ to differentiate it from its upstart neighbour which only became a pub in around 1820.
 The landlord at that time was James Isherwood and he had a sideline as a coach proprietor.
 His Prince William stagecoach would head off to Manchester from outside the pub once every day.

 The local brewery of Magee, Marshall and Co eventually took over the pub.
 By the twenties they also owned the Higher Nags Head and decided to close down both pubs and rebuild the Lower Nags Head (as it had been styled since the 1860s).